Templates & Components

 c.
 Click Create.

-e.
-Author as you would any page.
-You may add multiple components.
+5. Author as you would any page.

-f.
-Publish the Experience Fragment.
+6. Publish the Experience Fragment.
 It is now available to be added to pages.

 Experience Fragment authoring, showing Title, Text, and Social Media components added.
+Figure A: Sample XF with Title, Text, and Social Media components authored.

 Adding an Experience Fragment to a page